dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ### Handshake procedure

-* Pin 5 (Serial data console to Joycon) is normally pulled high on the console side when nothing is connected.
+* Pin 5 (Serial data, console to Joycon) is normally pulled high on the console side when nothing is connected.
 Since this line is inverted on the Joycon side, it will be pulled down when a Joycon is attached to the console, thus initializing a handshake.

 * It seems Pin 5 needs to be pulled down for more than 500ms for the handshake to take place.